metalsmith/metalsmith.io/src/index.njk.md

 Manipulations can be anything: translating templates, transpiling code, replacing variables, wrapping layouts around content, grouping files, moving files and so on.
 This is why we say *»Everything is a Plugin«*.
 And of course, several manipulations can be applied one after another.
 Obviously, in this case the sequence matters.

-## Why is Metalsmith *extremely simple*?
+## Why is Metalsmith extremely simple?

 1. When all manipulations are performed by plugins, the only thing Metalsmith has to do in its core is to provide for an underlying logic of actually how manipulations are dealt with and for a defined interface for the plugins.
 To achieve this, we only needed around 400 lines of code --- have a [look at the source yourself](https://github.com/metalsmith/metalsmith/blob/master/lib/index.js).
 We believe this is rather simple.

 2. For manipulations Metalsmith uses a very clever, but extremely simple idea.
-All source files are initially converted into JavaScript objects with the usual **`{property: property value}`** pairs.
-These **`{property: property value}`** pairs contain information on the original file itself (such as its **`birthtime`** or **`path`**) and on its **`content`**.
+All source files are initially converted into JavaScript objects with the usual `{property: property value}` pairs.
+These `{property: property value}` pairs contain information on the original file itself (such as its `birthtime` or `path`) and on its `content`.
 The JavaScript object for each file is then supplemented with all variables either specified in the front-matter of the file or elsewhere.
 The manipulations performed by the plugins are now nothing else then modifications applied to the JavaScript objects either by changing the properties or the property values.

 3. Breaking down Metalsmith into a core and many plugins has several advantages.
 It reduces complexity.
 It gives the user the freedom to use exactly only those plugins he or she needs.
 Furthermore, it distributes the honor and the burden of maintaining the Metalsmith core and its plugins onto the Metalsmith community.
 With this approach we hope to keep the Metalsmith environment pretty up-to-date.